mauriziodapor/POLARe/README.md

 It uses the relativistic partial wave expansion method (Mott theory).

 The user should include the input data in the "INPUT/input.txt" file.
-For example, for calculating the DESCS of 1000 eV electrons in U (atomic number Z=92), the "INPUT/input.txt" file can contain the following information:
+For example, for calculating the DESCS of 1000 eV electrons in U (atomic number Z=92), the "INPUT/input.txt" file can contains the following information:

 Z 92